 From highlights of the Las Vegas Strip to casinos, museums, sights and beyond, the best Las Vegas attractions

-If you’re afraid of heights, stay away from the 1,150ft (350m) Stratosphere Tower.
+If you’re afraid of heights, stay away from the 1,150-foot (350m) Stratosphere Tower.
 And even if you don’t suffer from vertigo, you might want to steer clear of the resort’s thrill rides.
-The Big Shot will rocket you 160ft (49m) up the tower’s spindle under a force of four Gs; at the top, you’ll experience a moment of weightlessness before free-falling back to the launch pad.
-X Scream will propel you headfirst 27ft over the edge of the Tower and then leave you there to dangle.
-And during Insanity, an arm will extend 64ft (20m) over the edge of the tower and spin you around at a terrifying rate.
+The Big Shot will rocket you 160 feet (49m) up the tower’s spindle under a force of four Gs; at the top, you’ll experience a moment of weightlessness before free-falling back to the launch pad.
+X Scream will propel you 27 feet over the edge of the Tower and then leave you there to dangle.
+And during Insanity, an arm extends over 900ft of air and spins you around at a terrifying rate.
+True daredevils can take it one step further with the SkyJump, a controlled, 829-foot leap from the tower that has you reaching speeds of 40mph on the way down.
 Best save dinner for later.

-For the most part, a pinball machine is just a pinball machine.
+To most people, a pinball machine is just a pinball machine.
 To some folks, though, it’s a kinetic monument to a simpler time when mindless entertainment didn’t necessarily involve sex, hyper-violence or the pixelated undead, a perfectly designed blend of challenge, workmanship and skill.
-In Tim Arnold’s world, it’s all these things and more besides.
-How else to explain his Pinball Hall of Fame, a functioning museum of sorts where more than 100 operational pinball machines spanning seven decades are on show?
+In Tim Arnold’s world, it’s all these things and more.
+How else to explain his Pinball Hall of Fame, an interactive museum of sorts where more than 100 operational pinball machines spanning seven decades are on display and ready for your quarters?
 The Pinball Hall of Fame is a true mecca in a city of replicated ones.